 In some cases it might be difficult for a pathologist looking at a needle biopsy to tell for sure if the growth (tumor) is a fibroadenoma (a common benign tumor) or a phyllodes tumor.
 In that case, the pathologist may call it a cellular fibroepithelial lesion or a benign fibroepithelial neoplasm.
 Because it could be a phyllodes tumor, the tumor is most often treated by removing it completely (often with some type breast-conserving surgery, such as lumpectomy).

-Microcalcifications or calcifications are mineral deposits that can be found in both non-cancerous and cancerous breast lesions.
+Microcalcifications or calcifications are calcium deposits that can be found in both non-cancerous and cancerous breast lesions.
 They can be seen both on mammograms and under the microscope.
 Certain types of calcifications are found in areas containing cancer.
 If these are seen on a mammogram, that area may need to be biopsied.
 Then, when the biopsy is done, the pathologist looks at the tissue removed to be sure that it contains calcifications.
 If the calcifications are there, the doctor knows that the biopsy sampled the correct area (the abnormal area with calcifications that was seen on the mammogram).

 These are special tests that the pathologist sometimes uses to help make the correct diagnosis of a variety of breast lesions.
 Not all patients need these special tests.
 Whether or not your report mentions these tests has no bearing on the accuracy of your diagnosis.